rwcitek/Docker.jupyter-lab/README.md

 ## Container operations
 #### Pausing
 Pausing the container temporarily "inactivates" it.
-It no longer responds to requests nor work on any data.
+It no longer responds to requests.
 However, as a process, it is still considered running.
 The upshot is that the up-time is unaffected and the same URL will work for connecting to it once you unpause it.
 ```bash